Frantoi Aperti Umbria: the best towns to stay for an olive oil weekend

 There’s a bit of art and history here too, though nothing overly packaged.
 The Cappella Baglioni, inside Santa Maria Maggiore, is home to some well-preserved frescoes by Pinturicchio.
 In autumn, it’s often quiet enough to look around slowly without anyone else in the room.
 There’s also a Roman mosaic tucked into one of the side streets which is easy to miss unless you’re looking for it, which is fairly typical of Spello.
 This isn’t a town built for tourism.
 It just happens to be a very good place to spend time.

-Where to Stay in Spello
+Where to stay in Spello

 There are some lovely small places to stay in Spello - most of them tucked inside the historic centre or just outside the gates.
 If you’re visiting for Frantoi Aperti, the key is walkability and calm, and these three cover both.